chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 **Simply, To Learn To Be A LOVER like He is**

-1) To learn HOW to allow God to LOVE you.
+* To learn HOW to allow God to LOVE you.

-2) To learn HOW to love God.
+* To learn HOW to love God.

-3) To learn HOW to love people.
+* To learn HOW to love people.

-4) To learn HOW to love self.
+* To learn HOW to love self.

-Matthew 22: 37-40-The Message \*My notes \[ \]

 "Jesus said, "'**LOVE** the Lord your God with all your passion and prayer and intelligence.'
-This is the most important, the first on any list. \[Obediebce to God's first 4 commandments is about **LOVING** GOD\]
+This is the most important, the first on any list. \[Obediebce to God's first 4 commandments is about **LOVING** GOD\] *(Matthew 22: 37-40 The Message)*

 But there is a second to set alongside it: '**LOVE** others as well as you **LOVE** yourself.' \[Obedience to God in the second set of 6 commandments is about **LOVING** PEOPLE AND SELF\]